Complaints (v5.0.0) Complaints (v5.0.0)

 Vexatious Complainers

-Local Government Ombudsman (LGO)
+The Local Government & Social Care Ombudsman (LGSCO)

 Local Authority-funded Service Users